glella/primes/README.md

 Bottom line:
 - After doing this appreciate more the speed, power and capabilities of modern processors that even in assembly are much easier to work with.
 - Also how awesome and efficient compiled languages are, and how they abstract you from needing to understand every single bit of the platform you are coding for.
 - And how much more limited, but simpler these platforms were.
-How awesome it was that 1 single person could know absoluteky everything of his particular machine.
+How awesome it was that 1 single person could know everything of his particular machine.
 - On the other hand porting Assembly was a lot of work despite using same processor due to differences in the kernel.